gardener/gardener/docs/proposals/29-autoscaling-storage-volumes.md

    - Peak volume utilisation (after)
    - Observability volume size: at p10, p50, p90, and average size (after)
    - Observability volume average size and count (before)

+#### Enabling Autoscaling for Existing Volumes
+Autoscaling is not automatically enabled for storage volumes which already exist at the time when the new feature is enabled.
+That applies to both volumes in shoot namespaces, and those in the `garden` namespace.

+These volumes have large, fixed capacity, which in most cases is severely underutilised.
+Merely enabling autoscaling on them would do nothing to release the unused storage space.
+It is the operator's responsibility to decide which of those volumes to migrate to autoscaling, whether to release the unused space, and if so, whether to preserve the existing data on the volumes, and how.

 ### Future Enhancements
 #### Metrics authorization